Principal bundles under reductive groups: Universal and minimal reductive groupoids

 \section{Universal and minimal reductive groupoids}

 \emph{In this section $k$ is a field of characteristic $0$, $X$ is a non-empty $k$\nd scheme, and $H$ is a pregroupoid over $X$.}

-In this section we prove that a universal reductive groupoid over $H$ exists provided that $H^0_H(X,\sO_X)$ is a henselian local $k$\nd algebra with residue field $k$.
-As well as the classification theorems of Sections~\ref{s:curves0} and \ref{s:curves1}, this result has many consequences which will developed in this and the next three sections.
-A particularly import application is to those reductive groupoids over $H$ which do not properly contain a reductive subgroupoid over $H$, and their corresponding principal bundles.
+In this section we prove that the category of reductive groupoids over $H$ up to conjugacy has an initial object provided that $H^0_H(X,\sO_X)$ is a henselian local $k$\nd algebra with residue field $k$.
+As well as the classification theorems of Sections~\ref{s:curves0} and \ref{s:curves1}, this result has many consequences which will be developed in this and the next three sections.
+A particularly important application is to those reductive groupoids over $H$ that do not strictly contain a reductive subgroupoid over $H$, and to the principal bundles that give rise to them.

+The main result, Theorem~\ref{t:main}, is proved by combining the well-known dictionary between transitive affine groupoids and fibre functors on Tannakian categories \cite[1.12]{Del90} with Theorem~\ref{t:splitting}.
+We begin by recalling some basic definitions and results for Tannakian categories.